 To move or delete a bunch of icons at once, you must first select all of them.
 Click an empty area of the desktop and drag the mouse.
 Surround the icons that you want to select with the rectangle that appears.
 Then release the mouse button.
 Now you can drag the icons as a group or delete them.

 If you want to temporarily hide all of your desktop icons without actually removing them, right-click an empty part of the desktop, click View, and then click Show Desktop Icons to clear the check mark from that option.
 Now no icons are displayed on the desktop.
 You can get them back by clicking Show Desktop Icons again.

 The Recycle Bin

 When you delete a file or folder, it doesn't actually get deleted right away—it goes to the Recycle Bin.
 That's a good thing, because if you ever change your mind and decide you need a deleted file, you can get it back.
-For more information, see Recover files from the Recycle Bin.
+See Recover files from the Recycle Bin.

 If you're sure that you won't need the deleted items again, you can empty the Recycle Bin.
 Doing that will permanently delete the items and reclaim any disk space they were using.
-For more information, see Permanently delete files from the Recycle Bin.
+See Permanently delete files from the Recycle Bin.

 One of the easiest ways to personalize your computer is to change the desktop background, also called the wallpaper.
 You can choose one of the backgrounds provided with Windows, pick a favorite digital picture from your own collection, or use a solid background color.
 You can also find pictures on the Internet designed to be used as desktop backgrounds.
 See Change your desktop background (wallpaper).